What is the Form 1098-T?

 Listed below is a general explanation of each box on the Form 1098-T in order to help understand the financial data reported on the form.

-Box 4.
-Adjustments made for a prior year.
-The amount is Box 4 shows any adjustments made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year.
+Box 4 - Adjustments made for a prior year: The amount is Box 4 reports any adjustments made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year.
 See "recapture" in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.

-Box 7.
-This box shows whether the amount in Box 1 includes amounts for an academic period beginning January-March 2023.
+Box 7: Shows whether the amount in Box 1 includes amounts for an academic period beginning January-March 2023.
 See IRS Publication 970 for how to report these amounts.

-To view an electronic representation of your 1098-T now, please log in to FALCONlink and select "Transact/CASHNet eBill (Student)".
+To view an electronic version of your 1098-T now, please log in to FALCONlink and select "Transact/CASHNet eBill (Student)".
 The 1098-T will be accessible under "Tax Forms".